rogerkeays/vimcash/README.md

 By convention, asset and liability accounts use capital letters (for the balance sheet report) and income and expense accounts are in lowercase (for the profit and loss statement).

 Although the above records look like single entry, they all have two accounts, so are really double-entry.
 We just put them on one line.
 Sometimes a transaction involves more than two accounts (or more than one currency).
-In that case, you can list the splits one per line and reference the *split account* `:`.
+In that case, you can list the splits one per line and reference the special *split account* **`:`**.

     20200912_1500 |= USD 390         CASH :             atm withdrawal @aba-atm
     20200912_1500 |- USD 5           fees :             atm withdrawal fee @aba-atm
     20200912_1500 |= AUD 544.62      : CITI             atm withdrawal @aba-atm

-Splits with the same timestamp referencing the `:` account are considered to part of the same transaction.
+Records with the same timestamp using the `:` account are considered to part of the same transaction.
 Especially complicated transactions may require two split accounts, but these are rare.
 You can use `:1` and `:2`.

 ## File Format